getterhiss/getterhiss.com/content/posts/2019-03-09--medicine-to-tech/index.md

 ### The look back

-Looking back, it's been the crazies and hardest year, with a lot of sweat and too many tears.
+Looking back, it's been the craziest and hardest year, with a lot of sweat and too many tears.
 But I am happy to have learned what I have learned -

 * I now know, *I mean really know*, there is no easy way to success.